 TriHealth Heart Institute

 The TriHealth Heart Institute is Cincinnati's leading cardiac program and has received 16 national awards for clinical excellence in the past decade.
 The Institute's unified network of cardiologists, in coordination with cardiac surgeons, offers the most advanced, comprehensive treatment options at multiple locations across the city.
-Your gift to the Good Samaritan Hospital Foundation supports the ongoing efforts of the TriHealth Heart Institute and its desire to give the best care available to its patients.
+Your gift to the Good Samaritan Foundation supports the ongoing efforts of the TriHealth Heart Institute and its desire to give the best care available to its patients.

 TriHealth Cancer Institute

 The TriHealth Cancer Institute focuses on the diagnosis and treatment of cancer using a multidisciplinary team approach.
 The Institute's unified staff provides service at several locations across Cincinnati and is committed to offering the best and most current treatment options for a full range of cancers.
-Your donation to the Good Samaritan Hospital Foundation supports the TriHealth Cancer Institute and its dedication to combining research, the latest technology and compassionate care so more patients can earn the title "cancer survivor."
+Your donation to the Good Samaritan Foundation supports the TriHealth Cancer Institute and its dedication to combining research, the latest technology and compassionate care so more patients can earn the title "cancer survivor."

 Good Samaritan College of Nursing and Health Science